Want to grow Fresh and Organic vegetables but short of space? No problem! Grow these vegetables on a windowsill year-round.

-They need a sunny windowsill and moist soil.
+They need a full to partially sunny windowsill and slightly moist soil.

-A Tip: Ensure the pots you use have sufficient drainage holes and the potting soil must be well-drained and rich in organic matter.
+A Tip: Ensure the pots you use have sufficient drainage holes, and the potting soil must be well-drained and rich in organic matter, and read this post.

 11. Pea Shoots

-Both the beans and peas can be grown on windowsills if there is space and enough exposure to sunlight.
+Not just peas but beans can be grown on windowsills too if there is space and enough exposure to sunlight.
 They are easy to grow and do well in a bright spot.

 A Tip: Dwarf peas don’t require any special support, thus more suitable for windowsill gardening.

-Basil, oregano, rosemary are some of the varieties that not only add a lip-smacking flavor to your food but will also love the bright sunny spot.
+Basil, oregano, and rosemary are some of the varieties that not only add a lip-smacking flavor to your food but will also love the bright, sunny spot.

 A Tip: Ensure a combination of direct and indirect light on your window and feed your herbs every alternative week to get the best harvest.
 You can learn more about growing herbs on a windowsill here!